Search

 We don't use generative A.I.

-Etsy Prices Increase - Our Website Stays the Same
+Etsy Fees and Prices Increase - Website Prices Remain the Same

 UPDATED 3/16/22.
-A second round of Etsy fee increases (up to 25% per sale) forced us to raise product prices on our Etsy store -- but we're keeping prices the same on our website.
-Some sellers are calling for an Etsy strike and there is a petition for Etsy buyers to sign.
-Some are trying to organize a community-owned alternative to Etsy.
-In this post, we'll explain what happened and why:
+A second round of Etsy fee increases (up to 25% per sale) forced us to raise product prices on our Etsy store -- but we're keeping prices the same on our website

 We launched our business on Etsy way back in 2009, and it was a terrific place for a small handcrafter like us to get started selling their wares.
-The fact that we are in business to this day is a credit to Etsy, so it is with regret that we need to write this post.
+The fact that we are in business to this day is a credit to Etsy.
+It is with deep regret that we need to write this post.

 In this post, we'll discuss: exactly what is happening with Etsy fees, the complications of increasing material costs, and the moral quandaries in Etsy's rapidly changing marketing policies.